google/WebFundamentals/src/content/en/fundamentals/accessibility/focus/using-tabindex.md

 </script>
 {% endframebox %}

-You can view <a href="//TODO">the complete source for this element</a> over on GitHub
+You can view [the complete source for this element](https://gist.github.com/robdodson/85deb2f821f9beb2ed1ce049f6a6ed47){: .external }
+over on GitHub.

 ## Modals and keyboard traps